 Associate Teaching Professor of Japanese Studies

-I have pursued the first interest in my book manuscript, Historicity, Reality, and Japanese Modernity: the Literature of Ishikawa Jun and Japanese Experimental Novels in the 1930s to 1950s, which examines Ishikawa's search for a locus of literary reality as an alternative to the preexisting historiography of modern Japan.
-Excerpts from the manuscript have been published in Japanese and US journals.
-The project argues that the literature of Ishikawa reflects his social commitment by his literary experiments that highlight his rethinking of the Japanese avant-garde in its interplay with its Western counterparts, and polemics of history and literature in the context of the historical development of Japanese modernity.
-Given that Ishikawa is a key figure in postwar Japanese literature, this study also rethinks Japanese experimental novels by such authors as Kōbō Abe, Toshio Shimao, and Nobuo Kojima.
+The first research interest examines Ishikawa's search for a locus of literary reality as an alternative to the preexisting historiography of modern Japan, arguing that the literature of Ishikawa, as a key case of modern Japanese literature, reflects his social commitment by his literary experiments—a project that highlights his rethinking of the Japanese avant-garde in its interplay with its Western counterparts, and polemics of history and literature in the context of the historical development of Japanese modernity.

-The above-mentioned second research interest has been developed from the fourteen years of teaching experience at three universities in the US before joining Carnegie Mellon University, questioning what really means to be a minority in Japan, beyond its existing definition and scope.
-In this vein of research, I am specifically interested in how the marginal voices reveal the neglected social problems, negotiate with the existing art forms, and thereby lead Japan's cultural landscape into a new direction.
+The third research interest explores what it means to be a minority in Japan, beyond its existing definition and scope.
+In this vein of research, I am specifically interested in how the marginal voices in society and culture reveal the neglected social problems, negotiate with the existing art forms, and thereby lead Japan's cultural landscape into a new direction.

 - 82-371 Advanced Japanese I